mahealamuq/De-Novo-Genome-Assembly-and-Gene-Prediction-Using-Velvet/README.md

 2. **velvetg**
    Builds and simplifies the de Bruijn graph and generates assembled contigs.

-The practical notes describe these two Velvet steps and explain that `velveth` produces `Sequences` and `Roadmaps`, while `velvetg` produces the final assembly outputs including contigs, statistics, and a log file. :contentReference[oaicite:2]{index=2}
+`velveth` produces `Sequences` and `Roadmaps`, while `velvetg` produces the final assembly outputs including contigs, statistics, and a log file.

 ---